OpenTermsArchive/contrib-versions/Spideroak/Terms of Service.md

 Service Provider(s)**: SpiderOak**

-Name of Agent Designated to Receive Notification of Claimed Infringement: **Ethan Oberman**
+Name of Agent Designated to Receive Notification of Claimed Infringement: **Laura Gowans**

 Full Address of Designated Agent to Which Notification Should be Sent: